San Francisco 49ers' Katie Sowers becomes NFL's first openly gay coach

 Sowers, 31, played professional football in the Women’s Football Alliance and traces her love for the sport back to when she was just 8 years old — having described “tackling” as her favorite part of football.

-Despite her current milestone, Sowers experienced her first taste of LGBTQ discrimination in sports while in college.
-She said she was rejected from a volunteer coaching job because of her “lifestyle.”
+Sowers said she experienced her first taste of LGBTQ discrimination in sports while in college, when was rejected from a volunteer coaching job because of her “lifestyle.”

 Years later, Sowers landed her full-time assistant job following an internship with 49ers head coach Kyle Shanahan.
 She was hired for the 2017 season.